vbabashov/house-prices/README.md

 - Set baseline outcomes: As a baseline, shown in a [Jupyter notebook](https://github.com/vbabashov/house-prices/blob/main/baseline.ipynb), I built Ordinary Least Squares (OLS), and obtained the Mean Absolute Error (MAE) of with the test dataset.
 MAE  for the Baseline Model: 24139.18

-- Hypothesize solutions: It is my contention that we can obtain better predictive performance compared to baseline using the tree-based models along with feature engineering as following:
+- Hypothesize solutions: It is my contention that we can obtain better predictive performance compared to baseline using the tree-based models along with feature engineering as following: Random Forest, Xgboost and LightGBM.

--- Random Forest
--- Xgboost
--- LightGBM

 These (bagging and boosting) models have shown to be successful in different applications.
 Therefore, I choose them as possible candidate models to explore.
-The details of Discover stage, can be found in this [Jupyter notebook](https://github.com/vbabashov/house-prices/blob/main/EDA.ipynb).
+The details of Discover stage, can be found in this [notebook](https://github.com/vbabashov/house-prices/blob/main/EDA.ipynb).

 ### 3. Develop:

-- Engineer features:

-Feature engineering is critical to succesful ML applications.
+- Engineer features: Feature engineering is critical to succesful ML applications.
 Here, I use feature_engine Python library and sklearn's prepocessing and feature selection.
 There are ordinal variables in the dataset.
 I used ordinal encoding to encode the variables.
 Nominal variables have a lot of categories.
 Some of these categories don't have any observation.
 In the preliminary analysis, I noted that one-hot encoding results in poor model peformance due to many columns with sparsity and some categories being having rare values.
 Instead, I looked at mean Sale Price for each category and encoded them in an increasing order.
 This showed better model predictive performance.

 I mapped the month names from numbers to string names to better reflect the nominal nature.
 I also encoded the categories with rare values and combined them into single category called Rare.
 This helps to alleviate the rareness problem.
 And, I encoded the categories with ordering as per increasing mean prices.

 I engieered four age-related features, total bath count, and total area of the house features.
 Finally, I log-transformed the SalePrice to minimize the impact of the outliers.

-- Create Models

-I created models using the Pipelines to chain Polynomial Features, Feature Selection wih the models.
+- Create Models:I created models using the Pipelines to chain Polynomial Features, Feature Selection wih the models.
 In addition, I created the parameter grid to be used in GridSearch hyperparameter tuning.

-- Test models

-I used nested cross-validation approach (5x2Cv) to compare and find the best performing algorithm.
+- Test models: I used nested cross-validation approach (5x2Cv) to compare and find the best performing algorithm.
 Analysis showed that LightGBM performs relatively well.

 Train MAE: 10776.56